African elephant (Loxodonta africana) | Asian elephant (Elephas maximus) |

 Since November 2019, the Secretariat is requested to publish a regional summary of the weight of stocks declared every year.

-In the exercise for 2020, a total of just over 620 tonnes of ivory stocks has been declared by 17 Parties.
-The regional summary of the weight of stocks declared in 2020 is as follows:
+In the exercise for 2024, 680 tonnes of ivory stocks have been declared by 27 Parties.
+The regional summary of the weight of stocks declared as of 28 February 2024 is as follows:

 African elephant meetings